WHY AN ORDER

 An Order of Knighthood in our Time, an Anachronism ?

-The Knighthood is a state of mind that extols the justice, the rectitude, and the respect of one and others.
+Knighthood is above all a state of mind, one that exalts justice, rectitude, and respect, for oneself and for others.

-- It is moralist because it requires the application, to the letter, of ethical and deontological rules of high probity.
+It is moral, because it demands the strict and unwavering application of ethical and deontological rules of the highest probity.

-- It is perfectible because it orders the respect of the word given and expects its Members that they respect and apply, at all times and in all places, the rules of courtesy and of savoir-vivre.
+It is perfectible, because it requires fidelity to one’s word and expects its Members, at all times and in all circumstances, to observe and embody the rules of courtesy, restraint, and savoir-vivre.

 WARUM EIN ORDEN